 CLINICAL TRIALS SUPPORT UNITS

 Clinical Trials Support Units (CTSUs) are business units that partner with investigators and their teams to ensure the timely and efficient activation and execution of clinical trials at Michigan Medicine.

 The CTSUs allow investigators to focus on their research and patients, instead of administrative tasks.
 CTSUs use a standard set of work guides to harmonize elements across the clinical research enterprise while allowing for local flexibility to reflect the uniqueness of various types of research.
 CTSUs provide mandatory pre-/post-award support and optional study coordinator support.

 When working with the Support Units, the six non-oncology units are referred to as M-CTSU and oncology as O-CTSU.
 Learn more about each Clinical Trials Support Unit.

 Study Coordinator Pool

-Principle Investigators can ultimately save time and money by taking advantage of the Clinical Trials Support Office's study coordinator pool, which can provide investigators with team members who are already on staff and fully trained.
+Principal Investigators can ultimately find a smoother process and save time by taking advantage of the Clinical Trials Support Office's study coordinator pool, which can provide investigators with team members who are already on staff and fully trained.
 All CTSU study coordinators are Good Clinical Practice (GCP) trained, and many coordinators have obtained or are working towards becoming either Society of Clinical Research Associates (SOCRA) or Association of Clinical Research Professionals (ACRP) certified.
-The study coordinator services span the entire scope of clinical trial study coordination but are also available to perform specific tasks for your study.
+The study coordinator services span the entire scope of clinical trial study coordination.
 For more information, visit the Study Coordinator Support page.

 Science Coordinator Services for Clinical Research